Student Refunds Process

 Refunds for Official Withdrawals

 Students who wish to drop ALL courses for which they are registered must withdraw from the university prior to the first day of classes to avoid academic or financial responsibility.
-Any student who withdraws from ALL of their courses (Official Withdrawal) may be entitled to a refund for paid tuition and fees dependent on the date of their withdrawal.
+Any student who receives Non-Title IV Aid and withdraws from ALL of their courses (Official Withdrawal) may be entitled to a refund for paid tuition and fees dependent on the date of their withdrawal.

 |Withdrawal Dates||Refund Percentage|